paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

         'plugin:jsx-a11y/recommended', // Accessibility rules
       ],
       rules: {
-        'react/prop-types': 'off', // We will use TypeScript's types for component props instead 'react/react-in-jsx-scope': 'off', // No need to import React when using Next.js 'jsx-a11y/anchor-is-valid': 'off', // This rule is not compatible with Next.js's <Link /> components '@typescript-eslint/no-unused-vars': ['error'], // Why would you want unused vars?
+        // We will use TypeScript's types for component props instead 'react/prop-types': 'off',

+        // No need to import React when using Next.js 'react/react-in-jsx-scope': 'off',

+        // This rule is not compatible with Next.js's <Link /> components 'jsx-a11y/anchor-is-valid': 'off',

+        // Why would you want unused vars?
+        '@typescript-eslint/no-unused-vars': ['error'],

-        '@typescript-eslint/explicit-function-return-type': [ // I suggest this setting for requiring return types on functions only where usefull
+        // I suggest this setting for requiring return types on functions only where useful '@typescript-eslint/explicit-function-return-type': [
           'warn',
           {
             allowExpressions: true,